neura-sx/BitSharesHash/README.CompileInEclipse.md

 5. The projects should start compiling automatically (when they compile for the first time an internet connection is needed for Maven to be able to download dependencies).

+6. If you are on Windows - skip this step.
+For Mac and Linux: you need to start the BitShares CLI manually with the following settings: --server --rpcuser test --rpcpassword test --httpport 9989

-6. When the compilation is successful navigate to sx.neura.bts.gui.Main in the BitSharesHashGUI project, right-click it and run it as a Java application.
-It can take a minute or two before the log-in screen shows up.
+7. When the compilation is successful navigate to sx.neura.bts.gui.Main in the BitSharesHashGUI project, right-click it and run it as a Java application.
+It may take a minute or two before the log-in screen shows up.

-7. If you already have a BitShares wallet on your computer the Java GUI will open your existing wallet.
+8. If you already have a BitShares wallet on your computer the Java GUI will open your existing wallet.
 Otherwise it will create a new wallet with the passphrase "southpark".